⚠️ We are currently updating our 2020/21 tax guidance across the website

 However, when you are UK resident, any foreign income and gains you have may also be taxed in the UK.
 It is therefore important to know if you are tax resident or not for this reason.
 This is the case even if your income has already been taxed in another country (although you should be able to get some double taxation relief if this is the case).
 There is more information on this topic on our page How are foreign income and gains taxed?.

 Your residence status may also affect whether or not you are eligible for the UK personal allowance and therefore the amount of UK tax that you pay.
 If you are tax resident in the UK you will normally get a personal allowance.
-If not, you may be able to get a personal allowance in certain situations – for example, if you are a citizen of an EEA country.
+If not, you may be able to get a personal allowance in certain situations – for example, if you are a national of the UK or an EEA country.
+This remains the case irrespective of the UK’s membership of the European Union.
 You can find out more about this in section 8 of HMRC’s RDR1 booklet available on GOV.UK.

 There are also some circumstances in which you may be resident but lose your personal allowance.
 This means you may pay more tax.
 There is more information on this topic on our webpage How are foreign income and gains taxed?.